Open-Transactions/protocol-docs/content/docs/xml/OTuser.md

   * Attribute `valid`: Boolean.
 Whether or not this key is still valid.
 TODO: who/what determines this?

+## Notes
+This document type is often embedded in other document types which already include `nymIDSource` leading to some duplication here.
+TODO it's unclear how prevalent this is or whether it is necessary to correct this.

 ## References
 * [OTPseudonym::OTPseudonym::SavePseudonym](https://github.com/Open-Transactions/opentxs/blob/0de3b72/src/core/OTPseudonym.cpp#L4273)
 * [OTPseudonym::SaveCredentialListToString](https://github.com/Open-Transactions/opentxs/blob/0de3b72/src/core/OTPseudonym.cpp#L4098)